Causal Hamilton-Jacobi-Bellman Equations for Anticipative Stochastic Optimal Control: Hamilton-Jacobi-Bellmann Equation

 The next theorem is an application of the \hyperlink{theo:roughfuncInt}{rough functional It\^{o} formula} to the path $(Y, \Wtau)$, where $Y$ solves \eqref{cSDE}.
 Since its proof relies on standard rough path techniques combined with Corollary \ref{cor:2varXW} it is deferred to the Appendix \ref{sec:appendix}.
-As already pointed out in \parencites[Remark 6.2.2.]{BallyVlad2016Sibp}, the statement holds for any suitable causal map $F$ on the same one set.
+As already pointed out in \parencites[Remark 6.2.2.]{BallyVlad2016Sibp}, the statement holds for any suitable causal map $F$ on the same set with full measure.

 \begin{theo} Assume the setting of Corollary \ref{cor:2varXW} and let $N$ be the $\prob$-negligible set obtained there.
-Then we may apply for $\omega\in\Omega\setminus N$ the \hyperlink{theo:roughfuncInt}{rough functional It\^{o} formula} with $(Y(\omega), \Wtau(\omega))$ and obtain on this set that
+Then we may apply for $\omega\in\Omega\setminus N$ the \hyperlink{theo:roughfuncInt}{rough functional It\^{o} formula} with $(Y(\omega), \Wtau(\omega))$ and with all causal maps $F$ and $\alpha$ as described therein.
+On this set we obtain that

-where $H\colon [0,T]\times \R^d\times \R^m\times C([0,T],\R^d) \to \R$ is defined by
+where $H = H^{F, b,f,\tau}\colon [0,T]\times \R^d\times \R^m\times C([0,T],\R^d) \to \R$ is defined by